 How to send the notice:

-- The copyright owner shall send a DMCA notice to the service provider for removing the content that infringes on the owner’s copyright or copyrights.
+- The copyright owner shall send a Digital Millenium Copyright Act(DMCA) notice to the service provider for removing the content that infringes on the owner’s copyright or copyrights.

 - The service providers can be an internet service provider, a website operator, a search engine (example: Google or Yahoo), a web host (example: GoDaddy), or any other kind of website operator.